SCOS100/lhroot/README.md

 ![Manjaro-Linux-Android](https://i.ibb.co/gdpw8QG/lhroot.png)

 ## NOTICE
-Due to many cases like [this](https://github.com/FerryAr/lhroot/issues/18) and [this](https://github.com/FerryAr/lhroot/issues/21).
+-Due to many cases like [this](https://github.com/FerryAr/lhroot/issues/18) and [this](https://github.com/FerryAr/lhroot/issues/21).
 Please make sure ALL mountpoint on chroot folder is UNMOUNTED before removing chroot folder.
-I don't responsible for lost all data, phone bricking, etc. You can check this repository that all the code I wrote, doesn't intentionally remove your data or bricking your phone.
+I don't responsible for lost all data, phone bricking, etc. You can check this repository that all the code I wrote, doesn't intentionally remove your data or bricking your phone.- This is fixed, because `killlinux` is called after exiting.
 Use this module if you are familiar about Linux Enviroment.
 DWYOR!

 ## Usage